Textrux/website/docs/paper.md

        To demonstrate more complex patterns, we now introduce two distinct structures commonly represented in BSS: trees and tables.

-       - Tree: A tree structure is formed when filled cells are arranged hierarchically.
+       - Tree: A tree structure is formed when set cells are arranged hierarchically.
 For example, a parent cell in the canvas has children that are positioned one row down and one column to the right.

-       > [Placeholder for Visual: A simple tree structure formed by filled cells within the canvas, showing parent-child relationships.]
+       > [Placeholder for Visual: A simple tree structure formed by set cells within the canvas, showing parent-child relationships.]

-       - Table: A table is formed when filled cells are arranged in rows and columns.
+       - Table: A table is formed when set cells are arranged in rows and columns.
 The first row is treated as the header row, and subsequent rows are the data rows.

-       > [Placeholder for Visual: A simple table structure formed by filled cells, showing header and data rows.]
+       > [Placeholder for Visual: A simple table structure formed by set cells, showing header and data rows.]

     5. Combining Tree and Table Structures